PrincessRTFM/TinyCommands/README.md

 ```
 /macroicon Poke emote
-/ifcmd -Tf /target <f>
 /ifcmd -t /poke motion
 /ifcmd -t /em prods <t> gently to get their attention
-/ifcmd -T /error You must have a target (or focus target) to use this!
+/ifcmd -T /error You must have a target to use this!
 ```

 This example macro would effectively change the message for the `/poke` animation, and also prevent you from using it unless you have a target.
 It doesn't make much sense to prod the air, after all.